MichaelSinz/Boxed/README.md

 ## Security Considerations

-Boxed provides several security benefits:
+Boxed provides several security benefits to keep CycoD properly contained:

-1. **Isolation**: CycoD operates in a container isolated from your host system
+1. **Isolation**: CycoD is Boxed into a container, separated from your host system
 2. **Limited access**: CycoD can only access files in your work directory and the mounted .cycod directory
 3. **User permissions**: The container runs with your user ID, preventing